 Ah, oh yes!
 People with big hearts are often motivated by things that go far beyond their personal needs.
 Or in some cases, the need to show appreciation to your parents for raising such a top-notch kid may be your motivation and sole purpose for living.

 Either way, this shows the interview panel that you’re able to think about other people and that you’re not self-centered.
 I know, that’s pretty rare these days – especially with everyone competing to get to that corner office.
 It can be a dog-eat-dog world in corporate.

 8 – Improving on shortfalls or mistakes

-Very few people like admitting when they’ve made a mistake, and even less are willing to go back to that very issue and improve on it.
-There are already too many overly-confident and egotistical people in the workplace, you’d be an absolute unicorn if you’re on the other side of the spectrum – many companies could do with one or two of those.
+Very few people like admitting when they’ve made a mistake, and even fewer are willing to go back to that very issue and improve on it.
+There are already too many overly confident and egotistical people in the workplace, you’d be an absolute unicorn if you’re on the other side of the spectrum – many companies could do with one or two of those.

 9 – Meeting and interacting with new people